Protect your elbow when you serve and play

 Reduce The Vibration Felt By Serving

 Anyone with a decent serve knows the speed the ball is served at.
 All that power comes from your shoulder and goes through your elbow, wrist, and hand.
-As you strike the tennis ball, you’ll feel it vibrate through your arm.
+As you strike the ball, you’ll feel it vibrate through your arm.

 Fortunately, a compression sleeve does a terrific job of reducing the vibration.
 It cannot eliminate it, but you’ll notice the difference.
 When you consider how many times you serve during a match, any reduction in vibration is a good thing.
 Over the space of an hour or two, you’ll feel more confident and should retain better motion in that arm.